 It has been documented that an impaired semen quality is followed by a higher morbidity and mortality risk.
 The mechanisms behind this association between semen quality and future health is, however, largely unknown, but common fetal origin (e.g. maternal lifestyle or exposure to endocrine disrupting compounds), genetic factors or adult lifestyle are possible explanations.

-A new mass spectrophotometric analysis performed at University of Lund will try to identify proteomic biomarkers that can add information to the understanding of the pathogenesis of male infertility and associated disorders.
+This project is a continuation of previous studies in young men focusing on early markers of health.
+Extensive health data on nearly 900 young Danish men has been collected, including information on general health markers (e.g. lipids and markers of liver and kidney function), bone mineral density and body composition.
+A new mass spectrophotometric analysis performed at Lund University will try to identify proteomic biomarkers that can add information to the understanding of the pathogenesis of male infertility and associated disorders.